abdullaheldamanhoury/Data-Engineering-Project/README.md

 ## Project Summary

 * This project aims to create a schema that can derive various correlations using three datasets, demographics of US states and cities dataset, global temperature data of countries dataset and i94 immigration dataset.
-For example, is there any correlation beetween the average temperature of residence country and going to united state.
+For example, is there any correlation between the average temperature of residence country and going to united state.